-That’s what research does and it separates the good from the great.
+This is made possible by research and it separates the good from the great.

-Being able to delve into a topic and come out with a deep understanding of the industry is a skill you have to master.
-Even if you are writing copy for your own business and products, doing sound research can be the difference to resonating with a client, and speaking at them.
+Being able to delve deep into a topic and come out with a solid understanding of the industry is an important skill to have.
+Even if you are writing copy for your own business and products, good research can be the difference between resonating with a client and shouting at them.

 To be able to get someone to take action, you need to know what makes them tick.